 HOW SAFE IS SEDATION DENTISTRY?

-It is safe when administered by an experienced doctor, nurse anesthetist or anesthesiologist.
+It is safe when administered by an experienced doctor or nurse.
 However, certain people, such as those who are obese or who have obstructive sleep apnea, should talk to their doctor before having sedation.
-That’s because they are more likely to develop complications from the anesthesia.

 THE FOLLOWING ACTIONS WILL BE TAKEN BEFORE THE PROCEDURE TO ENSURE ABSOLUTE SAFETY: